akhsiM/akhsim.github.io/_posts/2020-04-06-CS50's Web Programming with Python and Javascript.md

 Using the *unittest* library, we'll be able to write automated test for complicated function.
 Let's try to translate our above testing to the `unittest` version:

-/(Note: in a real-world example, we should write tests *separately* from the functions that are being tested, i.e `import is_prime from prime`.
-However to make it easier to demonstrate I have copied them both into one.)/
+Note: in a real-world example, we should write tests *separately* from the functions that are being tested, i.e `import is_prime from prime`.
+However to make it easier to demonstrate I have copied them both into one.

 ```python
 import unittest
 import math